skoczen/will/docs/improve.md

 Will's also has had help from lots of coders.
 Alphabetically:

 - [adamgilman](https://github.com/adamgilman) gave you the friendly error messages when the hipchat key was invalid.
+- [amckinley](https://github.com/amckinley) fixed a bug in the hipchat user list from missing params.
 - [bfhenderson](https://github.com/bfhenderson) removed dependence on the v1 token, and made help more friendly.
 - [crccheck](https://github.com/crccheck) gave you friendly error messages if your `WILL_ROOMS` was wrong.
 - [dpoirier](https://github.com/dpoirier) figured out how to properly ignore the initial catch-up messages, and gave you log-level control.
 - [jbeluch](http://github.com/jbeluch) found a bug with `get_roster` not populating in time.
 - [michaeljoseph](https://github.com/michaeljoseph) suggested improvements to setup and requirements.txt format.
 - [mrgrue](https://github.com/mrgrue) added support for the hipchat server beta.
+- [netjunkie](https://github.com/netjunki) fixed a duplicated help module.
 - [quixeybrian](https://github.com/quixeybrian) wrote the awesome new help system and stopped the rate limit nightmare.
 - [rbp](https://github.com/rbp) added the `admin_only` argument, and fixed a bug with `room` not being passed along properly to messages.
+- [tomokas](https://github.com/tomokas) fixed a bug in the `@randomly` decorator.

 ## Other Wills